In order to bring you the best organic produce, some ingredients may differ from those depicted.

 2 Servings, 490 Calories/Serving

-Inspired by one of her favorite childhood meals, Chef Sofia created these pan-roasted pork chops rubbed with curry powder and topped with a zesty apple-ginger compote.
+Inspired by one of our chef’s favorite childhood meals, these pan-roasted pork chops are rubbed with curry powder and topped with a zesty apple-ginger compote.

 In your bag

 - ¼ pound organic broccoli